beilQCA/7515QCA-Assessment3/journal/journal.md

 ## Design process discussion ##
 <!--- Discuss your process used in this project, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process. --->
+My process typically follows an iterative development cycle aligned with the Agile methodology which is suited to rapid prototype development.
+This differs significantly from more traditional models such as the waterfall which is overly restrictive and regimented using a very specific path through the project lifecycle and does not respond well to requirement shifts or spontaneous development.
+Agile treats all areas of the project as parallel processes that iterate rapidly throughout the project's life, with the focus on rapidly responding to dynamic shifting requirements and their solutions.

 ## Reflection ##